devisenyc/devisenyc.github.io/practice/mask.md

 Many viral particles are now forming inside your cell, to the point where it's full of virus.
 At some point, the cell will become overstretched, and burst open, in a process known as *lysing*.
 Now there are viral particles floating about all over the place inside your lungs, possibly attaching to other vulnerable receptors, and repeating the same process, exponentially, *ad nauseum*.

-The virus may then spread into the bloodstream, and find the right receptors to hijack elsewhere in the body, attacking other organs.
+The virus may spread into the bloodstream, and find the right receptors to hijack elsewhere in the body, attacking other organs.

 Cells make up tissues, and tissues are organized into organs (ears, eyes, nose, throat, heart, liver, lungs, skin, etc).
 If you damage enough of your cells–tissues–organs, the processes of life will no longer be able to sustain themselves.
 You die.